Rich Man (Aespa song)

 "Rich Man" is a song recorded by South Korean girl group Aespa for their sixth extended play of the same name.
 It was released as the EP's lead single by SM Entertainment on September 5, 2025.

 Background and release

 On August 4, 2025, SM Entertainment announced that Aespa would release "Rich Man" as the lead single from their extended play of the same name.
 A month later, the music video teaser was released.
 The song was released alongside its music video and the extended play on September 5.

 On September 12, two English versions of the track were released with the first featuring Iranian-Dutch singer Sevdaliza and the second was performed solely by Aespa.
 On September 19, the remix version was released.

 Composition

-"Rich Man" was described as dance song characterized by a "rough electric guitar rhythm" with lyrics conveying "a message of confidence and independence".
+"Rich Man" was described as a dance song characterized by a "rough electric guitar rhythm" with lyrics conveying "a message of confidence and independence".
+The song's lyrics were inspired by an interview with American singer Cher, in which she recalled her mother telling her to "settle down and marry a rich man", to which Cher famously replied, "Mom, I am a rich man".